siddarthjha/Hidden-Markov-Model-Java/UML Diagrams/README.md

 A sequence diagram shows object interactions arranged in time sequence.
 * It depicts the objects and classes involved in the scenario and the sequence of messages exchanged between the objects needed to carry out the functionality of the scenario.

+**Collaboration Diagram**

+A collaboration diagram, also known as a communication diagram, is an illustration of the relationships and interactions among software objects in the Unified Modeling Language (UML).
+* These diagrams can be used to portray the dynamic behavior of a particular use case and define the role of each object.

+**Process Flow**